40

 The basics include applying for 2 of Southwest’s Chase Rapid Rewards credit cards when they have high sign-up bonuses of at least 40,000 points.

-These points also qualify for the 125,000 points you need to earn the Southwest Companion Pass, so one person can fly free with you for up to two years.
+These points also qualify for the 135,000 points you need to earn the Southwest Companion Pass.

 Keep in mind you can only hold ONE personal Southwest card at a time, though you can hold two Southwest business cards.